ryanframinan/credible/README.md

 Finding the databases is easy if you but your mind into it.
 I downloaded mine off a not-so-safe looking website - to give you an idea.

 Once downloaded, it is wise to break them up into smaller .txt files so python can read through them more efficently.
-In my case, the LinkedIn and MyFitnessPal were cut into 37 and 20 txt files, respectively.
+In my case, the LinkedIn and MyFitnessPal were cut into 37 and 20 .txt files, respectively.

 ##